 Try 10 Free Bio Age Questions →Top 5 Solutions That Are Already Working

 1. Bank of North Dakota (Bismarck, North Dakota).
-The only government-owned general-service bank in the United States has turned a profit every single year since 1919.
-In 2022, it posted a record $191 million profit and has transferred $585 million to the state general fund over its lifetime.
-During the 2008 financial crisis, North Dakota had the lowest bank failure rate in the country — because this public bank partnered with community banks instead of competing against them.
+Since 1919 the sole government-owned general-service bank in the United States has reported annual profits.
+It achieved a record $191 million profit in 2022 while channeling a cumulative $585 million into the state general fund.
+North Dakota recorded the nation’s lowest bank failure rate amid the 2008 financial crisis — this public bank chose partnership with community banks over direct competition.
 (BND Annual Report, 2022; Federal Reserve Bank of Boston, 2011)

 2. M-Pesa Mobile Money (Kenya).
-This mobile phone-based money transfer and savings service operates through over 160,000 agent locations with no traditional bank accounts required.
+No traditional bank accounts are required for this mobile phone-based money transfer and savings service, which runs through over 160,000 agent locations.
 M-Pesa lifted 194,000 households out of extreme poverty and helped 185,000 women shift from farming to business ownership.
 Mobile money transactions now equal 59% of Kenya’s entire GDP.
 (Suri and Jack, Science, 2016; MIT News, 2016)

 3. SACCOs in East Africa (Kenya).
-These member-owned savings and credit cooperatives pool deposits from their members and provide affordable loans.
-Kenya alone has 7.39 million SACCO members, representing 140% growth.
-The cooperatives hold $5.8 billion in savings with default rates of just 2.5% — lower than commercial banks.
-Across the continent, over 43 million people participate.
+Member-owned savings and credit cooperatives collect deposits from participants and extend affordable loans.
+Kenya reports 7.39 million SACCO members, a figure reflecting 140% growth.
+These groups hold $5.8 billion in savings and maintain default rates of just 2.5% — lower than commercial banks.
+Over 43 million people participate across the continent.
 (SASRA Annual Report, 2024; ACCOSCA)

 4. Banco Palmas Community Currency (Fortaleza, Brazil).
-This community bank in a Fortaleza favela created a local currency called the Palma, pegged one-to-one to the Brazilian Real, and offered microloans to residents locked out of the formal banking system.
-Local spending rose from 20% to 93% staying in the neighborhood.
-Monthly community spending grew from 1.5 million to 5.65 million reais.
-The model created 700 direct and 2,500 indirect jobs and has since expanded to 90 cities.
+In a Fortaleza favela this community bank introduced the Palma, a local currency pegged one-to-one to the Brazilian Real, and supplied microloans to residents shut out of formal banking.
+Local spending that remained in the neighborhood rose from 20% to 93%.
+Monthly community spending grew from 1.5 million to 5.65 million reais; the same model created 700 direct and 2,500 indirect jobs before expanding to 90 cities.
 (Participedia, 2019; Accion, 2013)

 5. Grameen Bank (Bangladesh).
-Founded on the principle that poor people are creditworthy, Grameen Bank issues microloans to impoverished women with no collateral required.
-Borrowers organize into groups of five for mutual accountability.
+Grameen Bank rests on the belief that poor people remain creditworthy.
+It therefore grants microloans to impoverished women without collateral.
+Borrowers form groups of five, which creates mutual accountability.
 The bank has served 8.3 million borrowers (97% women), disbursed $33.7 billion in cumulative loans, and maintains a 97 to 98% repayment rate.
 Roughly half of all borrowers have risen out of acute poverty.
 (Khandker, World Bank, 2005; Nobel Prize Committee, 2006)

 The Bottom Line